rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-0343df1d6425521f-sebi-order-for-compliance-notice-of-attachment-of-bank-account-for-recovery-cert.md

 stocks:
 - SMSTECHSOFT
 tags:
+- attachment
-- recovery-certificate
+- compliance
 - enforcement
-- bank-attachment
-- compliance
-- sms-techsoft
 - mitesh-thakkar
-- recovery-proceedings
+- recovery
 title: SEBI Order for Compliance – Notice of Attachment of Bank Account for Recovery Certificate No. 4511 of 2022 against Mitesh Kaniyalal Thakkar
 ---